satriansyahw/EFHelper/README.md

    17. DeleteHeaderDetailActiveBoolList, delete data header detail not physically (soft delete)
    18. ListData, make query list to database
    19. ListDataQueryable, make query list to database, Iqueryable is from RepoWrapper Context
+   20. DeleteSave, Delete physically data based on parameter, and save data
+   21. DeleteSaveList, Delete physically data based on parameter, and save list data
+   20. DeleteSaveActiveBool, soft delete data based on parameter, and save data
+   21. DeleteSaveActiveBoolList, soft delete data based on parameter, and save list data
+   22. SaveUpdateDelete, Save or update or delete data from/to database
+   23. SaveUpdateDeleteList, Save or update or delete list data from/to database
+   24. SaveUpdateDeleteActiveBool, Save or update or delete data softly from/to database
+   25. SaveUpdateDeleteActiveBoolList, Save or update or delete list data softly from/to database

 ## List Of available methods (Asynchronous), you must use await for these methods
    1. SaveAsync, save data to database